Nathan Adrian: life before medal gold as he fights cancer

 “My reaction was probably what most people experience, a little bit of everything, you know: being scared, being a little bit angry, just questioning why?
 Like wondering if I had called my mom enough,” he said with a smile.

-“All sorts of things, and it was just like a roller coaster, like I couldn’t really be control it, so I just kind of let it happen.”
+“All sorts of things, and it was just like a roller coaster, like I couldn’t really control it, so I just kind of let it happen.”

 Doctors told him the cancer had been caught early and he begun treatment.
 A month later, he underwent surgery, and he decided to continue to train for the Tokyo 2020 Olympics.